 The Stop Adani marketing campaign brief refers to polling in 3 relevant Queensland seats: Capricornia, Herbert, and Dawson.
 It claims the polling indicates that 60‑70% of residents help Adani on water grounds.

-It says polling of 800‑900 voters inside the three seats undertaken ultimate October pointed to “strong assist” for reviewing the mine’s environmental approvals.
-“The outcomes also show that a huge wide variety of juvenile celebration voters are supportive of the motion, which includes folks that intend to vote for the Katter Australia Party and One Nation.”
+It says polling of 800‑900 voters inside the three seats undertaken ultimate October pointed to “strong assistance” for reviewing the mine’s environmental approvals.
+“The outcomes also show that many juvenile celebration voters support the motion, including folks that intend to vote for the Katter Australia Party and One Nation.”

 Read greater